Resurgence-VM-Development/Resurgence/SPEC.typ

   - `AS_IS`: Ignore the address a register holds
 - Instruction Pointer: a unsigned 64-bit integer representing the current index in the execution loop, starting from 0

-All instructions in this spec are written as follows:
+All instructions in this specification are written as follows:
 ```
 instruction argument_name <type>,...
 ```